warmana/cloudant-docs-fork/source/includes/guides/_querying.md

 ## Querying data

-In this guide you learn how to create a database by replicating some sample data, and make queries using Cloudant Query or map-reduce indexes.
+In this guide we look at how to query data using Cloudant Query.
+We create a database by replicating some sample data, create an index, and finally execute some queries.
 You can follow along and run our curl commands from the browser.

 ## How to use the interactive guide